About the Fellowship Program

 Success on the field is not measured by one individual's talent, but rather how a team of individuals with different skills comes together to achieve a common goal.
 Each and every day, teams seek the best talent in order to stay ahead of the curve in the ultra-competitive landscape of the Major Leagues.

 Major League Baseball understands that we must apply that same approach to our front offices in order to secure the game's next generation of leadership.
-With that in mind and while celebrating Jackie Robinson's 100th birthday in 2019, Major League Baseball is pleased to announce the 2020 Diversity Fellowship Program in order to continue to support the legacy that he created.
+With that in mind, Major League Baseball is pleased to announce the 2022 Diversity Fellowship Program.

 The MLB Diversity Fellowship Program will allow us to stay true to the ideals of equal opportunity while solidifying Major League Baseball as an organization of choice for all recent graduates, including people of color and women.

 Thank you for your interest in the MLB Office of the Commissioner Diversity Fellowship Program.
 MLB's Diversity Fellowship Program is a rewarding opportunity to start a career in baseball and be a part of growing a world-class, global sports business.
 The chosen Fellows will be located in MLB's Office of the Commissioner in New York City for a minimum of 18 months.
-During his or her tenure, each fellow will rotate through MLB's baseball operations and labor economics departments under the supervision of respective department heads.
-While all disciplines are eligible to apply, we strongly encourage candidates with degrees or knowledge in economics, analytics, computer science, law and business to submit applications.
+During his or her tenure, each fellow will rotate through MLB's baseball operations department under the supervision of respective department heads.
+While all disciplines are eligible to apply, we strongly encourage candidates with degrees or knowledge in economics, statistics, computer science, applied mathematics, law and business to submit applications.
 The Fellowship will begin post-graduation (if applicable) on a mutually agreed upon date between the Office of the Commissioner and the chosen fellow.

 - Open to people of color and female candidates.

-- Candidates must be recent graduates (spring 2017 graduates to upcoming spring 2020 graduates) with either a bachelor's degree, Master's degree or related advanced degree.
+- Candidates must be recent graduates (2017 graduates to spring 2022 graduates) with either a bachelor's degree, Master's degree or related advanced degree.

 - A passion for and knowledge of baseball is helpful but not required

-- Former professional baseball and softball players (including national team members) who have earned a degree(s) and do not meet the graduation date requirement but have ceased playing within the last two years will also be eligible.
+- Former professional baseball and softball players (including national team members) who have earned a degree(s) and do not meet the graduation date requirement will also be eligible.

 - For the Club Fellowship Program, a commitment of at least 18 months of employment is required at any participating Club in which you are placed.